 There are daily conspiracies that are so subtle they appear disguised, as they blend seamlessly into our everyday sloppy thinking, and goes unnoticed.

-Men and women, will often mistrust each other, convinced that the opposite sex is conspiring against them, that they’re being difficult just to aggravate them.
+Men and women, will often mistrust one other, convinced the opposite sex is conspiring against them, that they’re being difficult just to aggravate them.

 The complaint that all indigenous people want are handouts from the government, while seeking sympathy for being mistreated.

-What this generalizes and implies is that all “native people” are all the same, that they collaborate then conspire, just to bleed out hardworking taxpayers like you and I.
+What this generalizes and implies is all native people are all the same, that they collaborate then conspire, just to bleed out hardworking taxpayers like you and I.

 The Advantage Of Competition